smartdevicelink/rpc_spec/README.md

 ### SyncMsgVersion
-Specifies the version number of the SYNC V4 protocol, that is supported by the mobile application
+Specifies the version number of the SmartDeviceLink protocol that is supported by the mobile application

 ##### Parameters